FSOP on stdin

 puts("Goodbye.");

-The vuln is a TOCTOU interger overflow, the program first checks if the length (a2) is equal or lower than 8, if yes then it unsigned subracts 2 from it and uses that as length, this is problematic as if lengths such as 1
+The vuln is a TOCTOU interger overflow, the program first checks if the length (a2) is equal or lower than 8, if yes then it unsigned subracts two from it and uses that as length, this is problematic as if lengths such as 1

 and 0